lgeorges1234/3_MyStore_Project/my-store/README.md

 My Store is an Angular application that allows customers to buy online products.
-The application fetch a list of products and presents them through the landing page.
+The application fetch a list of products and presents them through the landing page of the Single Page Application.
 A user can add a product to it's cart either from the list of products or from a detail's product page.
-Once the cart is fill in, a navigation link allows the user to access the cart section of the site where the cart is summarized and, after completing users informations, ready to be submited.
+Once the cart has been fill in, a navigation link allows the user to access the cart section of the site where the cart is summarized.
+After adjusting the quantities of cart's products and completing users informations, the cart can be submited.
-Three

 ---